MihirMore/100daysofcode-Python/log.md

 ### Day - 38

 **Thoughts** : The project developed today is a workout tracker which let's you track you workouts and uses a NLP engine provided by Nutritionix API which gives us the information about the workouts and calories burnt.
 This is a very useful application.

+### Day - 39

+**Thoughts** : Today's project is a capstone project wherein I develop a Flight application which will send me notifications when flight prices are less then I have entered for the next six months.
+This application uses Sheety API to read/write data stored in our google sheets.
+Also, we have used Tequila by kiwi API to fetch IATA codes for destination cities as well as to fetch flight data.
+And finally I used Twilio data to send a notification alert if application finds low flight price.